Program Learning Outcomes

 Can I get licensed when I graduate?

 Our curriculum is designed to meet DOPL requirements for application for licensure in the State of Utah.
-In addition, the CMHC Master’s program prepares students for their licensing exam (National Counselor Examination for Licensure and Certification).
-Also, the program is seeking to obtain accreditation from the Council for Counseling and Related Educational Programs (CACREP) which will facilitate the transferability of licenses for students in the licensure process.
+In addition, the CMHC Master’s program prepares students for their licensing exam (National Clinical Mental Health Counseling Examination).
+Also, the program has obtained accreditation from the Council for Counseling and Related Educational Programs (CACREP) which will facilitate the transferability of licenses for students in the licensure process.
 In total, this program ensures that students receive quality training which prepares them for their licensing exam and also provide students an in-house supervised practical experience with the clinical faculty.

 How can I find a practicum site?

 The UVU CMHC program has relationships with many local practicum sites.
-Students should work closely with the Director of Clinical Education to determine if one of these sites would be a good fit.
-Any student who wishes to work at a site that is not approved by the UVU CMHC program should seek approval from the Director of Clinical Education prior to providing services at that site.
+Students will work closely with their faculty advisor to determine find a suitable site.
+Any student who wishes to work at a site that is not approved by the UVU CMHC program must seek approval from the Director of Clinical Education and their faculty advisor and must not provide services at that site until approved.

 Is the UVU CMHC program accredited